Adobe Stock / V. J. Matthew

 Let Your Plants Get Cozy From the Get-Go

 “Pack plants in so your planter looks like a finished product immediately,” Plasky says.
 “You want to put in enough plant material so that if something does not thrive, its neighbor fills the space.
 You don’t want gaps.”

-When Plasky creates containers for Sam Bridge clients, she finds herself turning to a few container favorites that succeed dependably against some fairly tough conditions.
+When Plasky created plant containers for Sam Bridge clients, she found herself turning to a few container favorites that succeed dependably against some fairly tough conditions.
 Here’s her roster of reliables.